Setting up the development environment¶

 - Docker - 1.12 or later

-- (MacOSX) you may need to install gnutar, as MacOSX comes with bsdtar as the default, but the build uses some gnutar flags.
+- (macOS) you may need to install gnutar, as macOS comes with bsdtar as the default, but the build uses some gnutar flags.
 You can use Homebrew to install it as follows:

 brew install gnu-tar --with-default-names